Healthy Ways to Cope with Depression

 Temporary postpartum depression normally includes mood swings and crying spells that fade quickly.
 But some new moms like me, experience a more severe, long-lasting form of depression known as postpartum depression.
 Rarely, a severe form of postpartum depression known as postpartum psychosis can develop after childbirth.

-I gave birth to my son thirty years ago, when there was no Google or handy books to get info about anything, leave alone, depression.
+I gave birth to my son thirty years ago, when there were no Google or handy books to get info about anything, leave alone, depression.
 I just turned 20, was clueless about all the new changes and found it very difficult to cope with the thought that an optimistic and gregarious, cheerful person like me could become this pessimistic, introverted, weepy, weak and scared person, I had turned into.
-Nobody in my family or friends had any clue as to what was ailing me.
+Nobody in my family or friends had any clue what was ailing me.
 I shunned company and any outside contact.
-Prayers did help a bit, but I had no medical help or counselling and this continued for a painful six months after which I started the slow journey back to normalcy.
+Prayers helped a bit, but I had no medical help or counselling and this continued for a painful six months, after which I started the slow journey back to normalcy.

-This depression became chronic in the following years and my doc said it was due to chemical imbalance during my first delivery.
-He gave me medication that I have been taking since almost 25 years and it does work (I am on steroids, so I put on weight, but still it is a small price to pay to be free of depression).
+This depression became chronic in the following years and my doc said it was because of a chemical imbalance during my first delivery.
+He gave me medication that I have been taking for almost 25 years and it works (I am on steroids, so I put on weight, but still it is a small price to pay to be free of depression).
 Depression is a treatable condition.
-The sooner you get help, the sooner you’ll be fully equipped to enjoy your baby.
+The sooner you get help, the sooner you’ll be able to enjoy your baby.